 WE APPRECIATE OUR TRUCK DRIVERS!

-Canal Cartage offers owner-operators a higher income potential, improved safety, and vacation time flexibility.
+Canal Cartage offers owner-operators higher income potential, improved safety, and vacation time flexibility.
 Additional perks include:

 - We pay fuel surcharges.